 1.

-The word order is unnatural; 'it already' should not be placed between 'at the police' and 'reported'.
+The word order is unnatural; 'already' should not be placed between 'to the police' and 'reported'.

-The past participle 'aangegeven' is written together, not separately.
+The past participle 'aangegeven' is written as one word, not separated.

 2.

-'Bewaart' is not a past participle, but a present tense; the past participle 'bewaard' should be used here.
+'Bewaart' is not a past participle but a present tense; here the past participle 'bewaard' is required.

-The past participle 'bewaard' must not be capitalized in the middle of a sentence.
+The past participle 'bewaard' should not be capitalized in the middle of the sentence.

 3.